Now accepting applications in Raleigh / Durham / Chapel Hill / Cary / Morrisville

 We place the sensor

-A commercial-grade air quality monitor (over $3,000 worth of equipment) is placed in your home — no installation, no holes, no wiring.
-During the 4 weeks we move it between rooms, including your bedroom at night, to build a complete picture.
+A commercial-grade air quality monitor (over $3,000 worth of equipment) is placed in your home — no installation, no holes, just a standard wall outlet.
+During the 4 weeks you move it between rooms, including your bedroom at night, to build a complete picture.

 2